R. C. Harvey

 Robert C. Harvey (May 31, 1937 – July 7, 2022) was an American author, critic and cartoonist.
 He wrote a number of books on the history and theory of cartooning, with special focus on the comic strip.
 He also worked as a freelance cartoonist.

 Early life

-Harvey described himself as having drawn cartoons since age 7.
+Harvey said that he had drawn cartoons since age 7.
 He received a B.A. at the University of Colorado, where he submitted cartoons to the campus humor magazine, The Flatiron.
-Upon graduation in 1959, Harvey attempted to earn a living as a freelance cartoonist in New York, but was interrupted in his attempt by service in the U.S. Navy, 1960–1963.
-There he served as paymaster aboard the USS Saratoga.
+Upon graduation in 1959, Harvey attempted to earn a living as a freelance cartoonist in New York, but was interrupted in his attempt by service in the U.S. Navy from 1960 to 1963.
+During his service, Harvey was paymaster aboard the USS Saratoga.